SandeshCharka/Bamazon/README.md

 * **Manager**
     - Allows the user to view, update, add products as well as viewing product-sales.
 * **Supervisor**
-    - Allows the user to view, add departments, as well as viewing department costs
+    - Allows the user to view, add departments, as well as viewing department costs and profits.

 ## Overview